UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/Introduction.md

 - The View knows something of the ViewModel, but the ViewModel does not know any specifics about the View
 - The View Model knows something of the Model, but the Model knows nothing about the ViewModel

-This is summarised in the following figure.
+This is summarized in the following figure.

 ![MVVM Layers](img/mvvm-visibility.png)